lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 **At the August 2024 publication time**, GPT-4o was the only major model with native audio input/output capabilities.

 Within 6 months of GPT-4o's release:
-- Google reportedly working on Gemini with native audio
+- Google was working on Gemini with native audio
 - Anthropic exploring similar capabilities
 - Meta's open-source efforts gaining traction
 - Chinese labs (ByteDance, Alibaba) launching omni models